postnikov/linking_coffee/README.md

-# Linking Coffee 🔗☕
+# Linked.Coffee 🔗☕

 **Expand your world.
 One conversation at a time.**

-Linking Coffee is a web service built on Random Coffee mechanics that connects people for meaningful conversations through Telegram.
+Linked.Coffee is a web service built on Random Coffee mechanics that connects people for meaningful conversations through Telegram.

 ## 🌟 Features